skip to Main Content

 Facts

-Founded in 1982 and headquartered in San Jose, California, Adobe Systems is the original developer of the PostScript page description language and the Portable Document Format (PDF).
-The company develops multimedia and creativity software and rich Internet software products and delivers cloud services such as Adobe Creative Cloud, Document Cloud, and Marketing Cloud.
+Founded in 1982 and headquartered in San Jose, California, Adobe Systems Incorporated is changing the world through digital experiences.
+Adobe is the original developer of the PostScript page description language and the Portable Document Format (PDF).
+The company develops multimedia and creativity software and rich Internet software products and delivers cloud services such as Adobe Creative Cloud, Adobe Document Cloud, and Adobe Experience Cloud.

-Adobe has more than 1,100 external domains, and many of them are key to the business—so efficient management of DNS, DHCP, and IP addresses is crucial to both the company’s reputation and its success.
-But five years ago, when Brent Hetherwick joined Adobe as technical lead for DNS, DHCP, and IP address management (DDI), the company was running a legacy system that caused a patching-related outage which took 24 hours to resolve.
-And that outage wasn’t isolated.
+Adobe has more than 1,100 external domains, and many of them are key to the business—so efficient management of DNS, DHCP and IP addresses is crucial to both the company’s reputation and its success.
+However, when Brent Hetherwick joined Adobe as technical lead for DNS, DHCP and IP address management (DDI), the company was running a legacy system that caused a patching-related outage that took 24 hours to resolve.
+That outage was not isolated.
 According to Hetherwick, the product was incredibly inconsistent.
 “I was called in the middle of the night almost every week,” he says.
 It was clear that the legacy system had to be replaced with a more reliable solution.

-Hetherwick had used Infoblox at another employer, and over his first year at Adobe, he designed a new and much better infrastructure based on the market-leading Infoblox DDI solution.
+Hetherwick had used Infoblox at another employer, and over his first year at Adobe, he designed a new and far superior infrastructure based on the market -leading Infoblox DDI solution.
 Infoblox DDI features a patented Infoblox Grid™ architecture, central management, a shared data repository, and integrated software for the three core network services that make up DDI—all features that directly address the problems the legacy solution was causing.
 “Infoblox has given us a very, very solid platform,” says Simran Sandhu, Adobe manager of global infrastructure.
 “It works very reliably with little maintenance.
 And when there have been issues, the response from Infoblox support teams has been very positive.”

-Some of the ways in which the Adobe IT team is utilizing the Infoblox solution remind you of just how innovative Adobe is.
-They’re using Infoblox Network Insight—which aggregates network infrastructure data with core network service configurations into one comprehensive, authoritative database—and Infoblox Reporting and Analytics to support an internal marketing campaign educating stakeholders on services the group offers.
-They also leverage the Infoblox Grid to make a contribution to compliance.
+Adobe is also able to apply its legendary innovation in its use of other Infoblox solutions.
+For example, with Infoblox Network Insight, Adobe can aggregate network infrastructure data with core network service configurations into one comprehensive, authoritative database.
+Through Infoblox Reporting and Analytics the company is supporting an internal marketing campaign educating stakeholders on services the group offers.
+Adobe is also able to improve compliance using the Infoblox Grid.
 “DNS is part of the overall compliance scope,” says Sandhu, “and we use the Infoblox Grid as the authoritative clocking source for all of our devices.”

-Adobe is currently running Infoblox DNS Firewall—which detects and blocks malware communications to bad domains—in logging-only mode, and it has cast light on some nasty bugs that have slipped by Adobe’s other monitoring products.
+Adobe is also enlisting a variety of Infoblox solutions to bring network security to the next level.
+The company is currently running Infoblox DNS Firewall, which detects and blocks malware communications to bad domains.
+The product has already cast light on some nasty bugs that have slipped by Adobe’s other monitoring products.
 Sandhu says, “It is clear that the Infoblox security solution could make DNS a contributor to Adobe’s overall security network.”
-He also points out that Adobe is bolstering security with Infoblox security-hardened appliances running Advanced DNS Protection, which provides defense against DNS-based attacks such as floods, reflection/amplification, NXDOMAIN, DNS hijacking, and others.
+In addition, by deploying Infoblox hardened appliances running Advanced DNS Protection, Adobe is able to defend against the broadest range of DNS-based attacks, including floods, reflection/amplification, NXDOMAIN, DNS hijacking, and others.

 Adobe also has an Amazon Web Services workload, and plans to evaluate the new Infoblox DDI for AWS integration, which increases agility and reduces expense in AWS deployments.